Shipley station is one of the few triangular stations in the UK, as this Google Map shows.

 The height of the Class 508 train is 3.58 metres and for comparison the height of a Class 378 train is 3.78 metres.

-I don’t have a figure for an Aventra, but I suspect that they are just too fat.
+I don’t have a figure for a Bombardier Aventra, but I suspect that they are just too fat.

 The Railway Gazette article says this about the trains ordered from Stadler.